mvolkmann/blog/src/prolog.md

 A related term is "ground" which refers to an expression that contains no uninstantiated variables.

-The set of facts and rules supplied to the Prolog engine is called a database.
+The set of facts and rules supplied to the Prolog engine is called the knowledge base (or database).
-Prolog is highly optimized to handle searching large databases.
+Prolog is highly optimized to handle searching large knowledge bases.

 Prolog is a homoiconic language, which means its code can be treated as data.